 1. How Much Tax Do You Pay on an Electric Vehicle?

-If you are a sole trader, then any lease or outright purchase of an electric car will be in your name and your options for claiming tax relief on your vehicle are the same as a petrol/desiel car except that you’ll claim 4p per mile instead of the 45p mileage rate.
+If you are a sole trader, then any lease or outright purchase of an electric car will be in your name.
+Plus, your options for claiming tax relief on your vehicle are the same as a petrol/diesel car except that you’ll claim 4p per mile instead of the 45p mileage rate.
 You can read more about how to buy a car through your business as a sole trader in this guide.

 If you have set up a Limited Company and would like to buy a company car for yourself or an employee, then these are taxed as a benefit in kind (also known as P11d tax).
 This means the employee or Director will pay additional income tax based at a fixed percentage of the cars list value.
 The percentage is set by HMRC based on the emissions or electric range of the vehicle and the Limited Company pays employers national insurance at 13.8% on the same basis.
 Here is an extract of the current taxable rates applicable to electric vehicles and hybrid:

 |65 to 69||16|

 Penny has a Limited Company and wishes to buy herself a company car.
 She chooses a fully electric 3 door Mini with a list price of £27,900, zero CO2 emmissions and electric mileage range of 145.
 Penny will need to pay additional income tax at the highest rate of tax she pays (she can find this on her payslip) based on the benefit in kind value of £279 (£27,900 x 1%).
 So, if Penny pays tax at 40%, this will be extra tax of £111.60 (£279 x 40%).
 The Limited Company, who is the employer, will pay additional employers NI at 13.8% of £38.50 (£279 x 13.8%).